core-interaction/core-interaction.github.io/topic/flexbox/index.md

 ### `flex-direction`

 After specifying an element as *flex*, we can set its main axis with [flex-direction](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-direction).
-By default (you don’t have to write it) this behaves as `flex-direction: row;`, so you’ll generally only be adding it when you want something going vertical—with `flex-direction: column;`:
+By default (you don’t have to write it) this behaves as `flex-direction: row;`, so you’ll generally only be adding it when you want something going vertical—with `flex-direction: column;` :

 {% include figure.html src='/example/flex-direction/demo' caption='The first section is `display: block;` by default.
 Also note that I gave them all a `min-height`, to show start/end!' height='60rem' %}

-You can also combine these with a *reverse* option, which visually reorders the items along the *main axis*, flipping the *start* and *end*.
+You can also combine these with a *reverse* option, which visually reorders the items along the *main axis*, flipping the *start* and *end*:

 {% include figure.html src='/example/flex-direction-reverse/demo' height='36rem' %}

-Keep in mind that this reordering is only visual—it does not change the order in the DOM.
+> Keep in mind that flex reordering is only visual—it does not change the order in the DOM.
 This means that keyboard navigation and screen readers still sequence through the items as they are in the HTML.
 So for good accessibility, keep in mind that semantic order!
+{: .callout icon='🧐' }